SimJunYou/CS2113T-TP-UG/UG.md

 **Example Usage:**
 Let’s say that you want to see all your lessons on Thursday this week.
 To filter out these lessons from your timetable:
 1. Type `timetable -filter`, followed by the lesson’s details, `- THURSDAY - - -`.
-2. The whole command would be `timetable -filter - THURSDAY - - -`.
+2. The full command would be `timetable -filter - THURSDAY - - -`.
 3. Then, simply press the Enter key to execute it.

 **Outcome:**